Bardorf-logo-banner

 Legal Search Marketing – How to Protect Your Online Reputation

 By Ian Bardorf What do prospects find when they look for you online?
 They may find your firm’s website, your LinkedIn and Avvo profiles, blog posts or videos, your Facebook business page, and glowing reviews of your services.
 But what if your website is listed last or, even worse, not listed at all on the first page of results?
-Instead the top links lead to a client’s bad review, a disgruntled employee’s comments, or a
+Instead the top links lead to a client’s bad review, a disgruntled employee’s comments, or a competitor’s website.
+This situation is becoming all too common on the results pages of Google, Yahoo, Bing and other search engines.
+Attorneys who have spent years growing their businesses can find their work tarnished by lackluster search results or bad reviews.
+Many are turning to online reputation management to protect,

 Read More »